Asynchronous Function Calls

 Eager or lazy evaluation

-By default, std::async executed immediately its work package.
+By default, std::async executed its work package immediately.
 The C++ runtime decides if the calculation happens in the same or a new thread.
 With the flag std::launch::async std::async will run its work package in a new thread.
-In opposite to that, the flag std::launch::deferred expresses, that std::async runs in the same thread.
-The execution is in this case lazy.
-That implies, that the eager evaluations start immediately, but the lazy evaluation with the policy std::launch::deferred starts, when the future asks for the value with its get call.
+In opposition to that, the flag std::launch::deferred expresses that std::async runs in the same thread.
+The execution is, in this case, lazy.
+That implies that the eager evaluations start immediately, but the lazy evaluation with the policy std::launch::deferred starts when the future asks for the value with its get call.

 1